pgjdbc/pgjdbc/docs/content/development/_index.md

 ## Build Process

 After retrieving the source from the [git repository](https://github.com/pgjdbc/pgjdbc).
-Move into the top level `pgjdbc` directory and simply type `./gradlew build -DskipTests` .
+Move into the top level `pgjdbc` directory and simply type `./gradlew build -x test` or `./gradlew assemble` .
 This will build the driver and place it into `pgjdbc/build/distributions/postgresql-${version}.jar` .

 ## Test Suite